ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 Create a new, encrypted partition in its place.
 In this example we will use [aes-adiantum](https://github.com/google/adiantum) since it is much faster on targets that lack hardware AES acceleration.
 Ensure that both the host's and Pi's kernel (>= [5.0.0](https://kernelnewbies.org/Linux_5.0#Adiantum_file_system_encryption_for_low_power_devices), must include .ko) and [cryptsetup](https://linux.die.net/man/8/cryptsetup) (>= [2.0.6](https://mirrors.edge.kernel.org/pub/linux/utils/cryptsetup/v2.0/v2.0.6-ReleaseNotes)) support it!
-> IMPORTANT: By default cryptsetup will benchmark the system that is creating the encrypted partition to find suitable memory difficulty.
+> :warning: __NOTE:__ By default cryptsetup will benchmark the system that is creating the encrypted partition to find suitable memory difficulty.
 This is usually half of the machine's available RAM.
 Since the calculation is is done on the host, it is very likely to exceed the Raspberry Pi's maximum RAM and make it impossible to unlock the partition.
 To prevent this, set the [--pbkdf-memory](https://linux.die.net/man/8/cryptsetup) argument to something less than the Pi's maximum RAM.
 ```sh
 cryptsetup luksFormat -c xchacha20,aes-adiantum-plain64 --pbkdf-memory 512000 /dev/sdb2
 cryptsetup open /dev/sdb2 crypted